jayunit100/bigpetstore/README.md

 Build Instructions
 ------------------

+#i dont think we need this anymore, lets update these soon.
+#now that we are in hadoop2.
 the hive code requires a HADOOP_HOME variable to be set

 mvn clean package will build the bigpetstore jar